top of page

 Sonya Ostensen is 45 years old and has CF. She lives in Melbourne, Florida, with her husband and daughter.
 She received her Bachelor’s in Science in Environmental Sustainable Resource Management from Ohio State University.
 She loves to travel with her family and experience new cultures, and she has a passion for wildlife rehabilitation.
 Her favorite activities include gardening, baking, walking the beach, and climbing trees with her beautiful daughter.
 Sonya is a CF Roundtable director.
 Her contact information is on page 2.
 You may also message her through Facebook at Facebook.com/Sonya.Ostensen.

-natural herbs and remedies as alternative medicine In caring for my cystic fibrosis
+Natural herbs and remedies as alternative medicine In caring for my cystic fibrosis

-By: Terry Gene Wright
+By Terry Gene Wright

 Medical Waiver: none of the plants and herbs in the article below is intended to replace recommended treatment from your CF physician or care clinic.
 Please consult with your doctor before adding any herbal and therapeutic remedies to your existing regimen.